Country Liberal Party: Origins

 A party system did not develop in the Northern Territory until the 1960s, due to its small population and lack of regular elections.
 The Australian Labor Party (ALP) contested elections as early as 1905, but rarely faced an organised opposition; anti-Labor candidates usually stood as independents.
-The regionalist North Australia Party (NAP), established by Lionel Rose for the Legislative Council elections in 1965, has been cited as a predecessor of the CLP.
+The regionalist North Australia Party (NAP), established by Lionel Rose for the 1965 Legislative Council election, has been cited as a predecessor of the CLP.

 A Darwin branch of the Country Party was established on 20 July 1966, following by an Alice Springs branch on 29 July.
 The creation of the branches was spurred by the upcoming 1966 federal election and the announcement by the Northern Territory's federal MP Jock Nelson that he would be retiring from politics.
 The Country Party achieved its first electoral success with the election of Sam Calder as Nelson's replacement.
-It subsequently won four out of eleven seats at the 1968 Legislative Council elections.
+It subsequently won four out of eleven seats at the 1968 Legislative Council election.
 A third branch of the party was established in Katherine in February 1971.
 The branches affiliated with the Federal Council of the Australian Country Party in July 1971, establishing a formal entity with a central council, executive and annual conference.
 The party was formally named the "Australian Country Party – Northern Territory".

 The Country Party primarily drew its support from Alice Springs, small towns, and the pastoral industry, including "a fair proportion of the non-urban Aboriginal vote".
 The party did not have a strong presence in Darwin.
 A branch of the Liberal Party, the Country Party's coalition partner at a federal level, had been established in Darwin in 1966, representing commercial interests and urban professionals.
 The Liberals fielded candidates at the 1968 Legislative Council elections, but by 1970 the local branch had ceased to function.
-In 1973, the Country Party began actively working to include Liberal supporters within its organisation, spurred by the Whitlam Government's announcement of a fully elective Northern Territory Legislative Assembly.
+In 1973, the Country Party began actively working to include Liberal supporters within its organisation, spurred by the Whitlam government's announcement of a fully elective Northern Territory Legislative Assembly.
 Following informal negotiations led by Goff Letts, a joint committee was established to determine changes to the Country Party's constitution and policy.
 These were officially approved, along with the adoption of the name Country Liberal Party, at the party's annual conference in Alice Springs on 20 July 1974.
-The 2018 constitution of the party states that it was formed in 1974.
+Per its 2018 constitution, the party reckons 1974 as its founding date.